Introduction

 Is a computer 100% tax deductible?

-Under Section 179, the entire cost of a computer can be deducted in the year it is placed into service, up to the annual limit set by the IRS.
-This can provide businesses with substantial tax savings and improved cash flow.
+Under Section 179, the entire cost or full purchase price of a computer can often be deducted in the year it is placed into service, up to the maximum amount allowed by the IRS for that tax year.
+This enables businesses to claim a significant deduction immediately rather than spreading the cost across their useful life.

 What is Section 179 of computer hardware?